 It may mean your child misses family dinner, an important event, or has to stay in their room for a while when everyone else is having fun.

 2. Balance long and short-term thinking.

 One week of abnormal routine won’t derail all the work you’ve put in previously.
-On the other hand, continuing a bad habit just because it makes life easier in the short-term (turning the TV on every time you want them to leave you alone) will only prolong the situation and make it ultimately more difficult.
+On the other hand, continuing a bad habit just because it makes life easier in the short-term (screen time every time you want them to leave you alone) will only prolong the situation and make it ultimately more difficult.